Understanding Medications and What They Do

 - If you have any allergies, tell your doctor and pharmacist before they start you on a new medicine.

-- If you get a rash, start itching, vomiting, or have trouble breathing after starting a medication, tell your parents immediately.
+- If you get a rash, start itching, vomiting, or have trouble breathing after starting a medicine, tell your parents immediately.
 Breathing difficulty, breaking out in hives, or suddenly developing swelling of the tongue, lips, face, or other body parts may be signs of a severe allergic reaction — get emergency medical care right away.

 Taking medicines may feel like a hassle sometimes.
 But medicines are the most effective treatments available for many illnesses.
 If you ever have any questions about what a medicine does or how you should take it, talk with your doctor or a pharmacist.